Nothing Like A MOOC.

 - SECOND CHANCES: Give them a second (or even a third) try to get it right.
 Why not?

-- CHUNK IT: After each small section, stop and allow students to practise.
+- CHUNK IT: After each small section, stop and allow students to practice.

 - PREPARE THEM: Make sure that the way questions are asked in smaller assessments match the way they are asked in more heavily-weighted ones.
 It is painfully disconcerting, during a high-stakes assessment, to suddenly come face-to-face with a question-type the likes of which you’ve never encountered before.